marbl/MetagenomeScope/STAMPS_tutorial.md

 The demo assembly graph file is located at `/class/stamps-shared/MgSc/shakya_oriented.gml`.

-Now we can finally generate a visualization of this file:
+We can generate a visualization of this file using the following command:

 ```bash
 python2 /class/stamps-shared/MgSc/graph_collator/collate.py -i /class/stamps-shared/MgSc/shakya_oriented.gml -o shakya